By Anton Ladnyi, CFA · ex-Goldman Sachs · ex-J.P. MorganPublished Updated

 Strengths: Quality 5.0/5, Size 4.5/5, 25% net margin, 53% ROE dominate the factor profile

-Bear catalyst: Q1 FY27 revenue misses $90B annual pace OR OCI growth decelerates below 70% YoY OR FCF outlook worsens beyond -$30B TTM
+Bear catalyst: Q1 FY27 revenue misses $90B annual pace OR OCI growth decelerates below 70% YoY; FCF outlook worsens beyond -$30B TTM; equity ATM issuance accelerates dilution above $25B in FY2027; OpenAI begins migrating RPO workloads to competitor cloud

 RatingHold

-Best useCore mega-cap Technology holding — not a source of diversified sector exposure
+Best useCore large-cap Technology holding — not a source of diversified sector exposure

 Next watchEarnings delivery consistency and margin trajectory